 For sports planners looking to host games or tournaments in Huntsville, Milton Frank Stadium is an excellent choice, and consistently a top pick among local middle and high schools for sports such as football, soccer, and track and field.
-Inside the stadium, which hosts the Special Olympics for Madison County each year, you’ll find an artificial turf field as well as a new track and plenty of meeting space.
-In 2011, this 12,000-seat stadium underwent renovations to install all new entrances, fences, gates, scoreboards, locker rooms, restrooms, and concessions – so you can be sure that the facilities at Milton Frank Stadium are top of the line for players, coaches, and fans alike.
+Inside the stadium, which hosts the Special Olympics for Madison County each year, you’ll find an artificial turf field as well as a new track.
+The recently renovated facility is centrally located near shopping, lodging and restaurants.

 Sports: Football, soccer, track and field

 From the instant the colorful nickname was announced in 2018, the Rocket City Trash Pandas were the buzz of Minor League Baseball – even though the first pitch isn’t until April 15, 2020.
 The Trash Pandas, the Class AA Southern League affiliate of the Los Angeles Angles of Anaheim, will play in a new stadium in Madison, adjacent to I-565.
 The stadium will have fixed seating for 4,800 and a capacity of 7,000-plus, with skyboxes and meeting space.
 It will be the anchor for Town Madison, a mixed-use development that includes residential areas, shopping and a Margaritaville Hotel, scheduled for a 2021 opening.
 Nearby, a 12-field baseball complex for league and travel play is planned, with synthetic fields and multiple sizes to accommodate all ages of play.